 Yes, to grow muscle you have to train hard.
 But does that also mean that you have to train every set to the limit – that is, to failure?
-A revised article following a new meta-study by hypertrophy expert Brad Schoenfeld.

 1. Training to muscle failure means that you train a set until you think you can no longer do a decent repetition (volitional failure) or until you cannot complete a repetition and thus literally fail (momentary failure).

 2. The extent to which you train to muscle failure is usually expressed in reps in reserve (RIR).
-For example, 1 RIR means that you stop the set when you could do one more repetition.
+1 RIR means that you stop the set when you could do one more repetition.

 WHAT (REAL) MUSCLE FAILURE IS

 If you try to do as many reps as possible in a set, sooner or later there will come a point where you can’t go any further: with the best will in the world you won’t be able to squeeze out another full rep. In short, you have reached the point of muscle failure.
-That’s the point at which the muscle is so fatigued that it can no longer provide the strength to complete a rep (decently!).
+That’s the point at which the muscle is so fatigued that it can no longer provide the strength to complete a rep (decent!).

 Please note: this concerns muscle fatigue, also known as local or peripheral fatigue.
-Sometimes you have to end a set because you are fatigued in a different way, namely central and/or cardiovascular, something that occurs especially with very long sets.
+Sometimes you have to end a set because you are fatigued in a different way, namely central and/or cardiovascular, something that often occurs with very long sets.
 However, that is different from achieving muscle failure.

 By ‘training to muscle failure’ we mean that you train until you are sure that you can no longer do a repetition (volitional failure), or until you literally fail during the concentric phase of a repetition, for example while raising the barbell at a biceps curl (momentary failure).